mfatih7/MNIST_grad_acc/README.md

 This project investigates the effects of Gradient Accumulation and Gradient Checkpointing on different parameters.

+MNIST dataset is used as input and the size of the input images is increased to pressure GPU memory capacity.

+The accuracy of the models is not presented since it is out of the scope of the project.

 The project is implemented with Pytorch and all of the source code and results are shared.